Kim Erwin and Tomoko Ichikawa Work with National Academy of Medicine

 The ACE model seeks to achieve health equity and systems transformation through meaningful community engagement, and illustrates the dynamic relationship between community engagement and improved health and healthcare outcomes.

 Kim Erwin served on the National Academy of Medicine’s Organizing Committee and Tomoko Ichikawa designed the actual model, working with Kim and community leaders from across the US.
-The resulting model describes different types of community engagement outcomes and how they might contribute to health equity.
+The resulting ACE model, below, describes different types of community engagement outcomes and how they might contribute to health equity.

 The Committee determined that this new model needed to be flexible enough to assess the impact and influence of engagement in any community.